 Noam Lanir, through an Israeli partnership, is the major shareholder of Babylon Limited, an Israel based Internet Services Company.
-The Group has purchased 1.129m additional shares of Babylon Ltd at a cost of USD 4.6m and as of 31 December 2012 it held a total of 3.915m shares at a value of USD 22.3m which represents 8.15% of its effective voting rights.
+The Group as of 31 December 2013 it held a total of 3.915m shares at a value of USD 9.3m (2012: 3.915m shares at a value of USD 22.3m) which represents 8.15% of its effective voting rights.
 The investment in Babylon Ltd is included within public equity investments under financial assets at fair value through profit or loss (note 5).

-32. Provisions
+33. Provisions